 You can’t edit or manipulate the things that the certificate verifies either.

 Some S/MIME certificates verify you as an individual and as the owner of a certain email address.
-Others link you to a specific department or company and list you as the owner of the specific email address.
+Others link you to a specific department or company and list you as the owner of the specified email address.

 Even the simplest certificates that merely verify that you are in fact the owner of the email address (and thus do not as such verify your identity or your association with a certain company or department) help those receiving your email to identify you as a legitimate sender.